KapilKhanal/FasteneR/README.md

             fr_generate_pdf_report() %>%
             fr_end_project()
 ```
 **At any moment in piping , one can use `project_sales_us$data` to get the dataframe nice and formatted, ready to use ggplot2 and rmarkdown for report.
-All the goodies in Rstudio**
+All the goodies in Rstudio** like
+  -vignettes,
+  -help documentation,
+  -testing
+  -git

 Features to be added
 * A logging mechanism of what fasteneR functions were used to make the project object